Current Borrowers

 To find out if the information on your credit report is correct, the three main credit reporting agencies (Equifax, Experian, and TransUnion) allow you to obtain a copy of your credit report once a year.

-Due to the current COVID-19 pandemic, all three credit reporting agencies are now offering free weekly online reports through April 2021; this should be your first step.
+Due to the current COVID-19 pandemic, all three credit reporting agencies are currently offering free weekly online reports; this should be your first step.

 Next, you have to find out what information makes up your score and what factors can improve or negatively affect it.
 Finally, ask how you can improve your score.
 Usually, that information is provided to you as a list of risk factors when obtaining a copy of your credit report.